 Where internet penetration is an issue, USSD is one of the most convenient, fast, and secure channels for carrying out transactions in real-time.
 Moreover, its menu is easier to change and manipulate and provides a better user experience as opposed to the STK.
 USSD channel enables the resellers to carry out reseller-to-reseller and reseller-to-subscriber transactions.
 Other operations that can be performed using the USSD include:

 - WAP browsing

 - Menu-based information services

 - Configuring the phone over the network

 Among these, there are other use cases where USSD revolutionized the traditional processes.
-Countless industries took advantage from the technology and massive uptake can be seen in the banking, micro finance and insurance industries.
-USSD is the best available communications technology to deliver Mobile Financial Services (MFS) to low income customers.
-With an exception of M-Pesa in Kenya, majority of the developing countries are using USSD to deploy Mobile Financial Services and form a communication gateway between the customers and their mobile payment platform.
-Some worth mentioning examples include: bKash in Bangladesh, Wing in Cambodia, EasyPaisa in Pakistan, Tigo & M-Pesa in Tanzania and EcoCash in Zimbawe.
+Countless industries took advantage of the technology and massive uptake can be seen in the banking, microfinance, and insurance industries.
+USSD is the best available communications technology to deliver mobile financial services to customers without mobile internet access.

-To conclude, it is safe to say that applications using USSD are a big part of an Operator’s portfolio and require a robust application platform to support the service.
-High speed, high reliability and ease of use are the key drivers of the USSD service leaving an important message for the Mobile Operators: USSD is still an important part of the future!
+Even today, it is safe to say USSD applications remain a big part of an operator’s portfolio and require a robust platform to support the service.
+Going forward, STK should be replaced with USSD in countries yet to transition to this phase, where it is expected to yield constructive results.
+Similarly, once the use of USSD becomes widespread it will pave the way for the use of mobile apps and smartphone penetration.
+Nevertheless, high speed, high reliability, and ease of use are the key components of the USSD service leaving an important message for the mobile operators: USSD is still an important part of the future.